-The following is a recommended procedure for conduct of a conversation test.

-- 4.2.1 The test should be conducted in a quiet room with a stable background noise level.
-Hearing aids should be worn if normally used at work or if retesting following their fitting. - 4.2.2 The examiner should face the subject and address him/her from a distance of 3 metres for normal speech. - 4.2.3 The subject should be seated facing away from the examiner to preclude lip reading and the use of non-verbal clues. - 4.2.4 A normal conversational vocal volume should be used. - 4.2.5 The test material should be a mixture of alphabetical letters and numerals in any order, not to exceed a total of three in any one phrase, e.g. 6Y3, 2N4, S5G; 7BL, 9PS, 3AT, etc.

-- 4.2.6 Ten combinations should be used, each preceded by the carrier phrase "PLEASE SAY". - 4.2.7 The subject should repeat what was thought to be heard.
-If uncertain, guessing is encouraged. - 4.2.8 Six or more combinations should be repeated without error to be considered satisfactory.
-Ten combinations should be used, each preceded by the carrier phrase "PLEASE SAY".
+- 4.2.1 The following is a recommended procedure for conduct of a conversation test. - 4.2.2 The test should be conducted in a quiet room with a stable background noise level.
+Hearing aids should be worn if normally used at work or if retesting following their fitting. - 4.2.3 The examiner should face the subject and address him/her from a distance of 3 metres for normal speech. - 4.2.4 The subject should be seated facing away from the examiner to preclude lip reading and the use of non-verbal clues. - 4.2.5 A normal conversational vocal volume should be used. - 4.2.6 The test material should be a mixture of alphabetical letters and numerals in any order, not to exceed a total of three in any one phrase, e.g. 6Y3, 2N4, S5G; 7BL, 9PS, 3AT, etc. - 4.2.7 Ten combinations should be used, each preceded by the carrier phrase "PLEASE SAY". - 4.2.8 The subject should repeat what was thought to be heard.
+If uncertain, guessing is encouraged. - 4.2.9 Six or more combinations should be repeated without error to be considered satisfactory.

-Applicants who do not pass this test must be referred for further assessment of functional hearing and speech discrimination by an audiologist.
+Applicants who do not pass this test should be referred for further assessment of functional hearing and speech discrimination by an audiologist.